yt-dlp/yt-dlp/README.md

 * Some private fields such as filenames are removed by default from the infojson.
 Use `--no-clean-infojson` or `--compat-options no-clean-infojson` to revert this
 * When `--embed-subs` and `--write-subs` are used together, the subtitles are written to disk and also embedded in the media file.
 You can use just `--embed-subs` to embed the subs and automatically delete the separate file.
 See [#630 (comment)](https://github.com/yt-dlp/yt-dlp/issues/630#issuecomment-893659460) for more info. `--compat-options no-keep-subs` can be used to revert this
 * `certifi` will be used for SSL root certificates, if installed.
 If you want to use system certificates (e.g. self-signed), use `--compat-options no-certifi`
-* youtube-dl tries to remove some superfluous punctuations from filenames.
-While this can sometimes be helpful, it is often undesirable.
-So yt-dlp tries to keep the fields in the filenames as close to their original values as possible.
+* yt-dlp's sanitization of invalid characters in filenames is different/smarter than in youtube-dl.
 You can use `--compat-options filename-sanitization` to revert to youtube-dl's behavior

 For ease of use, a few more compat options are available: